Frequently Asked Questions

 I finished the course, now what?

-On course completion, students are encouraged to reset their course progress and start the course again in order to maintain maximum fluency and optimal language retention.
+On course completion, students are encouraged to reset their course progress and start the complete course again in order to maintain maximum fluency and optimal language retention.
 Even students with a 100% A* record may learn something new on the second run.
-Alternatively, students can also continue to practise speaking as a way of maintaining conversation and grammar skills in English using the one-to-one teacher chat service.
+Alternatively, students can also continue to practise speaking as a way of maintaining communication and grammar skills in English using the Teacher Chat service.

 Does everyone pass on the course?